probabilistic-anchoring/probanch/README.md

         sudo rosdep init
         rosdep update

-#### 2. OpenCV (Open Source Computer Vision Library)

-#### 3. MongoDB Database Server
+#### 2. MongoDB Database Server

 For this framework, a document-oriented NoSQL [MongoDB Database server](https://www.mongodb.com/) is integrated and used in order to facilitate persistent storage and maintenance of anchored objects.
-More specifically, the `utils` directory contains a `database` package that is compiled as a library which, currently, contains a *generic database interface* for seamless access and communication with the database in order to store and retrieve anchored objects, log data, etc.
-This library has been rewritten for the latest C++11 drivers for [MongoDB](http://mongodb.github.io/mongo-cxx-driver/mongocxx-v3/).
+More specifically, the `utils` directory contains a `database` package that is compiled as a library which, currently, contains a *generic database interface* for seamless access and communication with the database in order to store and retrieve anchored objects, log data, etc. This library has been rewritten for the latest C++11 drivers for [MongoDB](http://mongodb.github.io/mongo-cxx-driver/mongocxx-v3/).
 The latest version of the [MongoDB Community Edition database](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/), together with all C and C++ drivers, can be installed through the following steps:

 * __Install the database:__